universal-ctags/ctags/docs/contributions.rst

 What should be tagged?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two classes of tags.
-The primary class is a definition tag.
+The primary class is a *definition tag*.
 If a name is defined in a file, the name and the line and the file
 where the name is defined should be tagged (recorded).
 However, in
 some languages answering, "What is a definition?" is not so obvious.